d2l-ai/d2l-en/chapter_appendix_tools/how-to-contribute.md

 ## Summary

 * You can use GitHub to contribute to this book.
-* Forking a repositoy is the first step to contributing, since it allows you to edit things locally and only contribute back once you're ready.
+* Forking a repositoy is the first step to contributing, since it allows you to edit things locally and only contribute back once you are ready.
 * Pull requests are how contributions are being bundled up.
 Try not to submit huge pull requests since this makes them hard to understand and incorporate.
 Better send several smaller ones.

 ## Exercises